doars/doars/packages/doars/README.md

 Set selected item of a select element or selectable input elements.
 Selectable input elements are input elements with the type `checkbox` or `radio`.
 The directive's value should be a function expression.
-The function expression should return the value of the item to select or an array of values to select if the `multiple` attribute is applied or an input element with the type `checkbox` is used.
+The function expression should return the value of the item to select, an array of values to select if the `multiple` attribute is applied, an input element with the type `checkbox` is used, or a promising resolving into one the previously mentioned types.

 #### Examples